lit/lit/packages/labs/ssr/README.md

 ## Server-only templates

 You can also write templates that will only render on the server.
-These templates can be used for rendering full documents, including the doctype, and rendering into elements that Lit normally cannot, like `<title>`, `<textarea>`, `<template>`, and non-executing `<script>` tags.
+These templates can be used for rendering full documents, including the doctype, and rendering into elements that Lit normally cannot, like `<title>`, `<textarea>`, `<template>`, and non-executing `<script>` tags like `<script type="text/json">`.
+They are also slightly more efficient than normal Lit templates, because the generated HTML doesn't need to include markers for updating.

-serverhtml templates can be composed, and combined, and they support almost all features that normal Lit templates do, with the exception of features that don't have a pure HTML representation, like event handlers or property bindings.
+`serverhtml` templates can be composed, and combined, and they support almost all features that normal Lit templates do, with the exception of features that don't have a pure HTML representation, like event handlers or property bindings.

-serverhtml template won't send down marker comments, so they can't be updated on the client, however if you render a normal Lit template inside a serverhtml template, then it can be hydrated and updated.
+`serverhtml` templates can only be rendered once, so they can't be updated on the client.
+However if you render a normal Lit template inside a serverhtml template, then it can be hydrated and updated.
 Likewise, if you render a custom element inside a serverhtml template, it will automatically hydrate and update like normal.

 ```js
 import {html} from 'lit';